Top 5 Cybersecurity Threats in Pharma Industry

 Human error and negligence remain a major driver of data breaches and cyberattacks across all industries.
 Users accidentally sharing data or using unapproved applications and software offer an open door for cyber criminals to intercept or steal information.

-To prevent cyberattacks in pharma, companies must ensure employees are not able to duplicate or delete data and follow protocols around safeguarding corporate information.
+To prevent pharma cyber attacks, companies must ensure employees are not able to duplicate or delete data and follow protocols around safeguarding corporate information.

 Mergers and Acquisitions